Spin correlations in La$_3$Ni$_2$O$_7$ thin films

-The $\sim$1.6 eV excitation was suggested to be complex $dd$-type excitations involving all Ni $3d$ and O $2p$ orbitals \cite{chen2024electronic, wu2024superexchange}.
-Here, its intensity shows noticeable evolution across these samples.
 As this excitation resonates at the Ni-$L_3$ edge within the $3d^8\underline{L}$ configuration (the satellite peak in XAS) [Fig. \hyperref[fig2]{2(a)}] and is strongly enhanced for $\pi$ polarization, it carries appreciable 3{\dz} weight and couples through the same 3$d^{8}\underline{L}$-rich intermediate-state channel.
-Thus, the gradual suppression of this excitation across LNO/SLAO, LNO/LAO, LNO/LSAT and LNO/STO can be attributed to the reduction of the hybridization between Ni 3{\dz} and inner-apical O 2$p_z$ orbitals driven by the reducing Ni-O$_{\rm AP}$-Ni bond angle, as well as the enhancement of the metallization and bandwidth of 3{\dz} orbitals \cite{benjamin2024}.
+Thus, the gradual suppression of this excitation across LNO/SLAO, LNO/LAO, LNO/LSAT and LNO/STO can be attributed to the strain-induced overall structural modulation, which weakens the effective hybridization between the Ni 3{\dz} and inner-apical O 2$p_z$ orbitals.
+Concurrently, consistent with theoretical predictions \cite{benjamin2024}, the substantial $c$-axis compression under tensile strain likely drives the originally localized $3d_{z^2}$ states toward a more itinerant regime, enhancing the metallization and bandwidth \cite{benjamin2024}.
+Such a transition would naturally lead to strong damping of the discrete localized excitations, causing them to merge into a broader continuum—a behavior that is consistent with the suppressed peak features observed in our RIXS spectra.